wkumari/draft-wkumari-opsawg-sdi/README.md

-   perform tasks including physical installs, device reboots, loading initial configurations, etc.  There are also a number of (often vendor proprietary) protocols to perform initial device installs and configurations - for example, many network devices will attempt to use DHCP [RFC2131]to get an IP address and configuration server, and then fetch and install a configuration when they are first powered on.
+   perform tasks including physical installs, device reboots, loading initial configurations, etc.  There are also a number of (often vendor proprietary) protocols to perform initial device installs and configurations.
+For example, many network devices will attempt to use DHCP [RFC2131]to get an IP address and configuration server, and then fetch and install a configuration when they are first powered on.

-   The configurations of network devices contain a significant amount of security related and/or proprietary information (for example, RADIUS [RFC2865] or TACACS+ [I-D.ietf-opsawg-tacacs] secrets).
-Exposing these to a third party to load onto a new device (or using an auto- install techniques which fetch an unencrypted config file via TFTP [RFC1350]) or something similar, is an unacceptable security risk for many operators, and so they send employees to remote locations to perform the initial configuration work; this costs, time and money.
+   The configurations of network devices contain a significant amount of security related and proprietary information (for example, RADIUS [RFC2865] or TACACS+ [I-D.ietf-opsawg-tacacs] secrets).
+Exposing these to a third party to load onto a new device (or using an auto- install technique which fetch an unencrypted configuration file via TFTP [RFC1350]) or something similar is an unacceptable security risk for many operators, and so they send employees to remote locations to perform the initial configuration work; this costs, time and money.

-   There are some workarounds to this, such as asking the vendor to pre- configure the devices before shipping it; asking the smart-hands to install a terminal server; providing a minimal, unsecured configuration and using that to bootstrap to a complete configuration, etc; but these are often clumsy and have security issues - for example, in the terminal server case, the console port connection could be easily snooped.
+   There are some workarounds to this, such as asking the vendor to pre- configure the device before shipping it; asking the remote support to install a terminal server; providing a minimal, unsecured configuration and using that to bootstrap to a complete configuration, etc.  However, these are often clumsy and have security issues.
+As an example, in the terminal server case, the console port connection could be easily snooped.

    This document layers security onto existing auto-install solutions (one example of which is [Cisco_AutoInstall]) to provide a secure method to initially configure new devices.
-It is optimized for simplicity, both for the implementor and the operator; it is explicitly not intended to be a fully featured system for managing installed / deployed devices, nor is it intended to solve all use- cases - rather it is a simple targeted solution to solve a common operational issue where the network device has been delivered, fibre laid (as appropriate) but there is no trusted member of the operator's staff to perform the initial configuration.
-This solution
+It is optimized for simplicity, both for the implementor and the operator; it is explicitly not intended to be a fully featured system for managing installed devices, nor is it intended to solve all use-cases: rather it is a simple targeted solution to solve a common operational issue where the network device has been delivered, fibre laid (as appropriate) but there is no trusted member of the operator's staff